strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 resets (60000, 59982, ...).
 See the [official docs](http://docs.strongloop.com/display/LGW/Configuring+policies#Configuringpolicies-Configuringratelimiting)
 for more info.

-####API Metrics
+####API Analytics

-The StrongLoop API Gateway can gather metrics related to API usage.
+The StrongLoop API Gateway can gather analytics related to API usage.
 This is possible because the [`strong-express-metrics` middleware](https://github.com/strongloop/strong-express-metrics) is bundled with the StrongLoop API Gateway out-of-box.
-We will be using [StrongLoop Arc (Arc)](https://strongloop.com/node-js/arc/) to view the gathered metrics.
+We will be using [StrongLoop Arc (Arc)](https://strongloop.com/node-js/arc/) to view the gathered analytics.

 #####Start the auth server